Why is PPL Electric Utilities installing new electric meters?

 How will customers be charged for the upgraded meter system?

 Customers would pay for the new meters over time, through a monthly charge on their electric bills.
-The charges will be phased in starting in 2015, increase during the installation period, then decline.
-The average residential customer will pay about $2.25 per month over the time the meters are in service.
+The charges are being phased in starting in 2015.
+They will increase during the installation period, then decline.
+The average residential customer will pay about $1.77 per month over the time the meters are in service.